unifath/unifath/README.md

 - 👋 Hi, I’m @unifath
-- 👀 I’m interested in qa engineer
+- 👀 I’m interested in qa automation
 - 🌱 I’m currently learning selenium
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
 - 📫 How to reach me fathiahesty@gmail.com

 <!---